Staff Training

 Q: What happens if I miss the in-person training?

-The district will provide one make up opportunities for in-person training when possible.
+The district will provide one make up opportunity for in-person training when possible.

 The Office of Superintendent of Public Instruction Certification Office (OSPI) has adapted “e-cert”, an online tool to track the completion of clock hours, to include paraeducators.
 It is the responsibility of the paraeducator, with the assistance of the school district, to file completion of the Fundamental Course of Study and training to meet the certificates through e-cert.

-Mercer Island School District tracks your FCS and clock hour training completions through pdEnroller after completion of your FCS, all other clock hour trainings provided by Mercer Island will be automatically logged to e-Cert if your account is linked with pdEnroller.
+Mercer Island School District tracks your FCS and clock hour training completions done through the District through pdEnroller after completion of your FCS.
+All other clock hour trainings provided by Mercer Island will be automatically logged to e-Cert if your account is linked with pdEnroller.

 How do paraeducators create an EDS account?